nram-solace/solace-php-smf/README.md

 Using the [PHP-CPP](http://www.php-cpp.com/) framework, this extension enables PHP scripts to call Solace APIs using native SMF (Solace message format) protocol with CCSMP libraries.

-**Solace**: [Solace PubSub+](https://docs.solace.com/) is a an advanced and versatile event broker supporting a number of protocols (such as SMF, JMS, MQTT, AMQP, REST) and language bindings (C, .NET, Java,...).
-As of Oct 2020, PHP is not natively supported.
+**Solace**: [Solace PubSub+](https://docs.solace.com/) APIs provide a variety of on-ramps and off-ramps to the event mesh, with support for open standard protocols and APIs (MQTT, AMQP, JMS, REST) as well as proprietary messaging APIs.
+This enables connecting legacy and modern applications, edge streaming technologies (StreamSets, Striim, Adaptris, ASAPIO, Dell Boomi) to integrate 3rd party applications, and connectors for technologies like Kafka.
+As of Oct 2020, PHP API is not natively supported in Solace.

 **SMF**: [Solace Message Format](https://docs.solace.com/PubSub-ConceptMaps/Component-Maps.htm#SMF) is the native messaging format supported by Solace.